 If you want to use a watermark but you don't know how to make or add one to your image, see this tutorial on watermarks.

-If you wish to edit this image some more in Photoshop or PSE, you can have it open up right into that program after export.
+If you want to edit your image some more in Photoshop or PSE, you can have it open up right into that program after export.
 This is particularly useful if you plan to use the image(s) in a collage or album.

 If you will be editing the image further in Photoshop, like adding texture or actions, I recommend you take it to PS/PSE from the Develop module.
 If you don't know how to do that, check out this tutorial.

 Below is a screen print of an export for web.

 Helpful Exporting Tips and Tricks

 Developing a file naming system that works for you can take a while.
 Keep playing with it until you find what works best for you.
 Then save it as a preset so you don’t have to do it each time you export (box highlighted in pink).

 Exporting is simple, but may be overwhelming at first due to the multiple options.
 Stick with it - it gets easier each time!